Service in Informatics and Analysis: Client support groups

 SIA's client support groups included:

 Technical services

 Supported clients writing and running their own programs, whether written in ALGOL, BASIC, COBOL, or Fortran.
 They provided training in all user aspects of the Kronos-75 service and on operating various types of terminal.

 Commercial team

 Supported the SIA sales accounting package and the database management system SYSTEM 2000.
-They also developed computer systems to meet various business applications to meet the individual needs of client organisations.
+They also developed computer systems for various business applications to meet the individual needs of client organisations.